storecore-zz/core/CONTRIBUTING.md

 # 4. Performance

+This chapter contains several do’s and don’ts on performance.

 ## 4.1.
 Do: Your Own Math

 Letting the server recalculate a fixed value over and over again, is lazy.